Lindzsy/curriculum/phase1/web_notes_project.md

 You don't need to make a web request to unit test this, your server parses the web request into a hash, so you can test your app by calling it with the same hash.

-To unit test this, just give it a hash like your server would have created.
+To unit test this, just give your app a hash like your server would have created.
-Again, you can play with [exploring_rack.rb](exploring_rack.rb) to see how other servers have done this.
-To talk about the contents of the body, just check it to see that it has some of the words you expect to be in there.
+Look at the body that it returns to make sure it has some of the words you expect to be in there.
-Ie somewhere in that body is a form
+Ie somewhere in that body is a form, or when you set the query string to search for an array, it has some content from the notes dealing with arrays, and none from the notes that don't.

+How do you figure out what to give the hash?
+Play with [exploring_rack.rb](exploring_rack.rb) to see how other servers have done this.
+Look at the HTTP request using netcat, then compare that with the hash the server gives you.

+Also, there is a big list of the expected keys, [here](http://www.rubydoc.info/github/rack/rack/master/file/SPEC).

 Iteration 2 - Serving your notes